jcortizronda/Traccar/README.md

 # Traccar Docker for RaspberryPi

-I will bring you here the latest version of Traccar for Docker and RaspberryPi, with Telegram Notifications for different users.
+I will bring you here the latest version of Traccar for Docker and RaspberryPi, with Telegram Notifications for different users (Thanks to Rene Martinez).

 Instructions: